pivotal/docs-tap/install-components.md

         Where:

         - `YOUR-NAMESPACE` is the name that you want to use for the developer namespace
-        - `GROUP-FOR-APP-VIEWER` is the user group from the upstream identity provider that requires access to `app-viewer` resources on the current namespace/cluster
+        - `GROUP-FOR-APP-VIEWER` is the user group from the upstream identity provider that requires access to `app-viewer` resources on the current namespace and cluster
-        - `GROUP-FOR-APP-EDITOR` is the user group from the upstream identity provider that requires access to `app-editor` resources on the current namespace/cluster
+        - `GROUP-FOR-APP-EDITOR` is the user group from the upstream identity provider that requires access to `app-editor` resources on the current namespace and cluster

         VMware recommends creating a user group in your identity provider's grouping system for each developer namespace, and then adding the users accordingly.